Don Chafin: Battle of Blair Mountain

-The miners assemble
+Miners assemble

 Shortly after Hatfield's death, a large group of miners began to assemble south of Charleston along Lens Creek, and prepared to march south to Mingo County, and free their fellow miners who had been imprisoned under the martial law decree for violent acts.
 The path of the march would take the miners directly across Logan County, causing fear for Chafin and his backers.
 Chafin declared "No armed mob will cross Logan County", and prepared to stop the miners as they crossed Blair Mountain.
 Chafin's pronouncements and preparations were regarded with contempt by the miners, who took up the cry, "We'll hang Don Chafin to a sour apple tree."
 One of the leaders of the miners, Ed Reynolds, later testified that a central aim of the march was "to kill Sheriff Don Chafin".

 Faced with the oncoming miner army, Chafin put into place plans he had been forming since early summer.
 Chafin had formed a small army of several hundred volunteers, composed of his deputies, mine guards, and members of the Logan County middle class, and had begun to train them in June.
 He established large weapons caches, including a stockpile of machine guns, and erected breastworks on the slopes of Blair Mountain.
 At around 2 a.m. on August 25, Chafin turned on the fire siren in the town of Logan, calling together his army.
 By morning, 700 members of his volunteer army were assembled on the slopes of Blair Mountain.
 In addition to his land forces, Chafin established a small air force, composed of three biplanes that he rented from private owners for use in reconnaissance.

 After initial skirmishes on August 25 and August 26 between Chafin's forces and the miners, UMW officials managed to defuse the tensions in the area, and convinced the miners to go home.
 Chafin recalled his troops and told them "You have been in defense of our rights.
 Logan County will never forget it."
 Before the miners dispersed, however, the West Virginia State Police attempted to arrest a group of their leaders, and the attempt escalated into a shootout in which several miners died.
 Suddenly the rebellion reignited, and it became clear that a major battle was coming.